Nous House Australia

-1.1 Subject to the terms of this Agreement, Nous House will provide each Member with the following services (the Services) during the term of this Agreement:
+1.1 Subject to the terms of this Agreement and to any Fair Use Notice, Nous House will provide each Member with the following services (the Services) during the term of this Agreement:

 (a) access to the office or workstation specified in the Membership Application (although occasionally we may need to allocate different space, but we will try to agree these with you in advance);